-During the late Summer and Fall of 2017, an incident took place that initially concerned the scholarly content of a paper submitted as part of the doctoral requirements by an advanced graduate student in the department of anthropology at UC Berkeley.
+During the late summer and fall of 2017, an incident took place that initially concerned the scholarly content of a paper submitted as part of the doctoral requirements by an advanced graduate student in the Department of Anthropology at UC Berkeley.
 The incident took an unexpected turn when the graduate student made claims and initiated actions that apparently intimidated departmental officials.
 As regards the content of these claims, these officials have adopted a total wall of silence, as complete an opacity as they could enforce, on what was alleged.
 Regardless, without explanation, they abruptly waived certain departmental requirements for the student.

 Rabinow has been informed that providing specifics of the case could involve him in legal proceedings.
 Since he does not know what the allegations are, he attempted for a year to proceed on grounds of collegiality: no response was forthcoming.

-Hence, again, a rationale for a website.
+Hence, again, a rationale for this website.

 Freedom of speech and expression outside the academy.